 If you are attending as a pre-formed group, no playing sample is necessary.
 We will ask you to submit a repertoire list—what you have played in the past as an ensemble—to help us suggest new repertoire.
 You’re also welcome to tell us what you want to work on during the program.

 In the evenings after your chamber group rehearsals, come play in the chamber orchestra side-by-side with select Curtis students.
 Orchestra members meet for three rehearsals on Wednesday, Thursday, and Friday nights, and then perform for friends and family on Saturday evening.

 No audition is required for admission, but we ask each participant to submit a sample of his or her playing, which informs our decisions on section placement.
 We also ask that you provide a repertoire list—what you’ve played in the past, whether orchestral, solo, chamber, or accompanied.

-Pianists receive tailored instruction on solo repertoire through two evening piano master classes with Amy Yang in Curtis’s historic Field Concert Hall.
+Pianists receive tailored instruction on solo repertoire through two evening piano master classes in Curtis’s historic Field Concert Hall.
 Participants in the master classes share the camaraderie of a studio and engage in vibrant discussions on the repertoire presented.
 Those who sign up are invited to perform their pieces for friends and family in an informal performance on Friday, May 18, also in Field Concert Hall.